Estimation of Risk Contributions with MCMC: Numerical experiments

 How can we detect and avoid such fallacious estimates?
-First of all, as mentioned in Section $\ref{choice of the proposal distribution}$, it is indispensable to check the acceptance rate and the autocorrelation plots.
-Additionally, it is also important to draw the plots of the generated Markov chain, and compare them with the plots of the MC samples whose sums belong to $A_{\delta}=[v-\delta,v+\delta]$.
-Since such MC samples follow the distribution $F_{\bX'|S\in A_{\delta}}$, we can recognize the distortion of the generated Markov chain by comparing with the two plots of the samples.
-In the case of our numerical study, Fig. $\ref{Figure 3}$ shows the scatter plots of the MC samples whose sums belong to $[v-\delta,v+\delta]$, overlaid on the scatter plots of the MCMC samples.
-We can check in Fig. $\ref{Figure 3}$ that the shape of the scatter plots of the MCMC samples bear striking resemblance to those of the MC samples for all risk models.
+First, as mentioned in section $\ref{choice of the proposal distribution}$, it is indispensable to inspect the autocorrelation plots and ACR to prevent the first symptom.
+Additionally, to avoid the second symptom, we recommend drawing the plots of the generated Markov chain and comparing them with the plots of the MC samples whose componentwise sums belong to $A_{\delta}=[v-\delta,v+\delta]$.
+Since such MC samples follow the distribution $F_{\bX|S\in A_{\delta}}$, one can detect the distortion of the generated Markov chain by comparing the two scatter plots of $F_{\bX|S=v}$ and $F_{\bX|S\in A_{\delta}}$.
+As an example from our simulation study in subsection~\ref{subsec: simulation study}, Figure $\ref{QF_Figure2}$ shows the scatter plots of the MC samples whose sums belong to $[v-\delta,v+\delta]$ overlaid on the scatter plots of the MH samples.
+In the figure, we can check that the shapes of the scatter plots of the MH samples bear striking resemblance to those of the MC samples for all risk models.
+If some part of the support of $\pi$ is covered by the MC samples but not by the MH samples, the choice of $q$ is questionable.